 Authors are required to submit written permission from the original publisher to reprint copyright-protected material, including quoted material of 500 words or more from a single source (journal article or book).

 Submission of a manuscript implies commitment to publish in this journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar content.
-Authors in doubt about what constitutes prior publication should consult the editor.
+Authors in doubt about what constitutes prior publication should consult the editors.

 Journal for the Education of the Gifted